Rotwall72/Threatmixer/README.md

 # *Changelog*

-Version 2.6.0
+Version 2.6.1

-- Added keyboard shortcuts for music screen controls
-- Rewrote tutorial/guide information to be up-to-date
-- Fixed UI errors on mobile displays
-    - Volume sliders are no longer massive
-    - Regions with lots of layers no longer push control buttons off-screen
+- Added new json property: pathingToAudioRepo (bool)
+    - Allows for the webpage to search for audios outside of the audio storage repo when false.

 In progress:
 - Rebindable shortcuts